michaelchughes/michaelchughes.com/content/pages/FrontPage.md

 ### Research Highlights

-My lab pursues advances to core ML methodology as well as high-impact applications.
+My lab pursues advances to core machine learning methods as well as high-impact applications.

 First, I'm interested in fundamental problems in statistical machine learning:

-* scalable probabilistic modeling and model checking (see our AABI 2019 paper)
-* semi-supervised learning with latent variable models (see our AISTATS 2018 paper)
 * probabilistic models for multivariate time-series with irregular or missing data
+* scalable probabilistic modeling and model checking (see our [AABI 2019 paper]({static}/papers/ZhangHughes_AABI_2019.pdf))
+* semi-supervised learning with latent variable models (see our [AISTATS 2018 paper]({static}/papers/HughesEtAl_AISTATS_2018.pdf))
-* Bayesian nonparametric approaches to growing model complexity as data demands (see our BNPy package)
+* Bayesian nonparametric approaches to growing model complexity as data demands (see our [BNPy Python package](https://github.com/bnpy/bnpy))
-* model-based reinforcement learning with open-world, partially-observable state
+* model-based reinforcement learning with open-world, partially-observable state (see our AISTATS 2020 paper)
-* optimizing deep learning models to be more interpretable (see our AAAI 2020 and AAAI 2018 papers)
+* optimizing deep learning models to be more interpretable (see our [AAAI 2020]({static}/papers/WuParbhooHughesEtAl_AAAI_2020.pdf) and [AAAI 2018](https://arxiv.org/pdf/1711.06178.pdf) papers)

 Second, I'm interested in several exciting clinical applications of these techniques:

 * antidepressant drug recommendations for patients with major depression
 * forecasting need for interventions in the Intensive Care Unit (ICU)
+* forecasting chemotherapy risks for acute myeloid leukemia patients

 For more, see my [Research page]({static}/research.html)